twinfoundation/auditable-item-graph/packages/auditable-item-graph-models/docs/reference/interfaces/IAuditableItemGraphComponent.md

 • **id**: `string`

-The id of the vertex to get.
+The id of the vertex to remove the storage from.

 • **nodeIdentity?**: `string`